Parent Handbook 2017-2018

-The Head of School will notify the area media to inform the parents of the evacuation, of the site location for student transportation or pick up, and of the timetable for dismissal.
+The Chief Operating Officer or designee will notify the area media to inform the parents of the evacuation, of the site location for student transportation or pick up, and of the timetable for dismissal.
 Upon arrival at the alternate site, students will be directed to a specific location.
-Each teacher will take attendance and forward the record to the Head of School or her designee.
+Each teacher will take attendance and forward the record to the Chief Operating Officer or his designee.
 If conditions permit, the children will be returned to the school for a normal dismissal.

 • Dismissal from the Alternate Site